Open in Colab Open On GitHub

 (loss, logits), grads = grad_fn(model, batch)

-metrics.update(loss=loss, logits=logits, labels=batch['label']) # inplace updates
+metrics.update(loss=loss, logits=logits, labels=batch['label']) # In-place updates.

-optimizer.update(grads) # inplace updates
+optimizer.update(grads) # In-place updates.

 @nnx.jit